-- 2.16 Authority to permit a person not registered or enrolled on a Queen Mary programme to use Queen Mary facilities is delegated to the Vice-Principal (Education), on the recommendation of a Head of School/Director of Institute. - 2.27 Authority to specify health conditions that must be reported to Queen Mary by students on medical or dental programmes is delegated to the Vice-Principal (Health) (or nominee). - 2.39 Authority to grant an exception to the rule that an applicant who withdrew or was deregistered from a programme of study cannot apply for a new programme at Queen Mary within 12-months of withdrawal/deregistration is delegated to the Head of Admissions (or nominee). - 2.45 Authority to extend the maximum duration of study for an individual student is delegated to the Academic Registrar. - 2.46 Authority to permit concurrent study is delegated to the Head of Admissions (or nominee). - 2.48 Authority to permit a student to change programme where the requirements of the regulation are met is delegated to the relevant Head of School/Director of Institute.
-A change of programme for an applicant or first year student requires additional approval from the Head of Admissions (or nominee). - 2.50 Authority to allow a part-time mode of study for an individual student where part-time study is not normally available is delegated to the Academic Registrar (or nominee) on the recommendation of a Head of School/Director of Institute. - 2.64 Authority to exempt a student from a core module and replace it with an alternative (subject to the conditions of the regulation) is delegated to the relevant Head of School/Director Institute. - 2.71 Authority to approve arrangements for the conversion of credits and marks for modules studied abroad is delegated to the Education Quality and Standards Board. - 2.110 Authority to approve the field of study for a programme (as part of the programme approval process) is delegated to the Taught Programmes Board. - 2.126 Authority to revoke an award is delegated to the relevant Degree Examination Board (or Chair) where revocation would be in a graduate's favour.
-A revocation not in a student's favour required approval from the Principal, as Chair of the Senate. - 8.14 Authority to extend the enrolment of an associate research student beyond 12-months is delegated to the Deputy Dean for Research (Research Degrees) on the advice of the Director of Graduate Studies.
-Requests will be raised through the admissions process or on the request of a school/institute. - 8.15 Authority to permit the transfer of research student's registration from another institution to Queen Mary is delegated to the Director of Graduate Studies.
-Requests will be raised through the admissions process, in accordance with the specified time limits. - 8.17 Authority to permit concurrent study elsewhere or at Queen Mary for research students is delegated to the Head(s) of School(s)/Institute(s) and the Director of Graduate Studies for the School/Institute where the student is registered.
-Consideration will be on a case-by-case basis, coordinated by the Research Degrees Office.
+- 2.9 Authority to permit a person not registered or enrolled on a Queen Mary programme to use Queen Mary facilities is delegated to the Vice-Principal (Education), on the recommendation of a Head of School/Director of Institute. - 2.18 Authority to specify health conditions that must be reported to Queen Mary by students on medical or dental programmes is delegated to the Vice-Principal (Health) (or nominee). - Authority to impose an interruption of study or deregistration on a student who does not undertake or does not disclose the results of a required medical examination is delegated to the Vice-Principals (including the Deputy Vice-Principals).
+Authority to impose restrictions of activity while assessments are ongoing is delegated to the Deans for Education (or nominees). - 2.28 Authority to impose an interruption of study or deregistration on a student who is not deemed fit to study or practise after a required medical examination is delegated to the Vice-Principals (including the Deputy Vice-Principals). - 2.29 Authority to grant an exception to the rule that an applicant who withdrew or was deregistered from a programme of study cannot apply for a new programme at Queen Mary within 12-months of withdrawal/deregistration is delegated to the Head of Admissions (or nominee). - 2.41 Authority to extend the maximum duration of study for an individual student is delegated to the Academic Registrar. - 2.47 Authority to permit concurrent study is delegated to the Head of Admissions (or nominee). - 2.48 Authority to permit a student to change programme where the requirements of the regulation are met is delegated to the relevant Head of School/Director of Institute.
+A change of programme for an applicant or first year student requires additional approval from the Head of Admissions (or nominee). - 2.50 Authority to allow a part-time mode of study for an individual student where part-time study is not normally available is delegated to the Academic Registrar (or nominee) on the recommendation of a Head of School/Director of Institute. - 2.52 Authority to exempt a student from a core module and replace it with an alternative (subject to the conditions of the regulation) is delegated to the relevant Head of School/Director Institute. - 2.66 Authority to approve arrangements for the conversion of credits and marks for modules studied abroad is delegated to the Education Quality and Standards Board. - 2.73 Authority to approve the field of study for a programme (as part of the programme approval process) is delegated to the Taught Programmes Board. - 2.112 Authority to revoke an award is delegated to the relevant Degree Examination Board (or Chair) where revocation would be in a graduate's favour.
+A revocation not in a student's favour required approval from the Principal, as Chair of the Senate. - 2.128 Authority to extend the enrolment of an associate research student beyond 12-months is delegated to the Deputy Dean for Research (Research Degrees) on the advice of the Director of Graduate Studies.
+Requests will be raised through the admissions process or on the request of a school/institute.